New Jersey Field Office Project Review Guide

 • Landscape Project maps do not include habitat for federally or State-listed plants.
 Information regarding State-rare plants and natural communities is available from the New Jersey Natural Heritage Program.

-• Presence or absence of habitat for federally listed species on the Landscape Project does not determine whether consultation or technical assistance with the NJFO is necessary under the federal Endangered Species Act (see Overview section at the top of this page).
+• Presence or absence of habitat for ESA species on the Landscape Project does not determine whether consultation or technical assistance with the NJFO is necessary under the Federal Endangered Species Act.
+Likewise, the New Jersey Natural Heritage Program report is part a separate process from Endangered Species Act consultation.
+(See Overview section at the top of this page.)
+Follow the steps on this page to ensure compliance with the Federal Endangered Species Act.

 • Landscape Project maps are not produced by the Service.
 Questions regarding the Landscape Project should be directed to the New Jersey Endangered and Nongame Species Program.